 A complete online application

-Only students who applied online through our online application tool, completed the 3 steps of the application process, received a final confirmation email (after the 3rd step) and uploaded all required documents (see below) will be assessed by the Consortium Admission Board after each deadline.
+Only students who applied online through our online application tool, completed all the steps of the application process, received a final confirmation email and uploaded all required documents (see below) will be assessed by the Consortium Admission Board after each deadline.

 A good and matching educational background

 Candidates must have completed an academic Bachelor degree in a discipline of relevance to Euroculture.
 Erasmus Mundus scholarship applicants must upload a copy of their Bachelor’s diploma by 10 January at the latest*.
 Those applying as self-financing students can send their copy of their Bachelor’s diploma after the application deadline to firstname.lastname@example.org, but the Bachelor’s degree has to be obtained by 1 September / 30 September (depending on the first university) of the academic year when the applicant would like to start the programme.

 Examples of a matching educational background :a degree in the Arts, Humanities or Social Sciences, such as: European studies, History, International Relations, Cultural studies, Literature, Sociology, Political Sciences, Anthropology, Philosophy, Communication and Media Studies, International/ European Law, Theology.